 What do you think?
-Can you trade in your old boat on a used boat?
-Yes, in some cases you can trade in one used boat for another used boat.
+Can you trade in your old boat for a used boat?
+Yes, in some cases, you can trade in one used boat for another used boat.
 It is similar to trading in a used car for another used car.

 This being said, you may find dealers are less willing to trade on a used boat.
 This is often due to the profit margins associated with new boat sales in relation to the profit they make (10%) on a used boat sale.

 For this reason, I would expect selling your boat yourself or going the consignment route is your best bet when trading up from one used boat to another.

 Can I Trade In A Boat I Still Owe Money On?

 Yes, you can trade in a boat you still owe money on.
 If your boat has a trade-in value of $20,000 and you still owe $10,000 on the boat, when you trade in the boat, the dealer is purchasing the boat from you for $20,000. $10,000 will go to the bank to pay off the loan, and the remaining $10,000 balance will go to you.